✔ No account fees or minimums ✔ Up to 4.20% APY

 Financial minimalism is all about not spending money on things you don’t need.
 If you struggle with impulse spending, you might try imposing a 48-hour waiting period on purchases that you didn’t plan for in your budget.
 That cooling off period can give you time to decide if it’s something you really need.

-You could also try a no-spend challenge where you challenge yourself not to spend money on anything for a set time period.
+You could also try a no-spend challenge where, for a certain period of time, you challenge yourself not to spend money on anything that isn’t necessary.
 No coffee to-go, movies on-demand, and so on.
 Some people pull this off as a 30-day no-spend challenge.

 4. Cutting Eating Out and Focusing on Eating at Home